Rights and Responsibilities of Unmarried Parents

 Can I get public benefits to help support a child living with me?

 Yes.
 A parent or other relative that has a child living with them may apply for and get public assistance without needing a custody order.
-An income eligible parent that has the child living with them may apply for and get MFIP (the Minnesota Family Investment Program), Medical Assistance, and childcare assistance.
+An income eligible parent that has a child living with them may apply for and get MFIP (the Minnesota Family Investment Program), Medical Assistance, and childcare assistance.

 What about tax deductions?